metavee/python-novice-climate/_episodes/06-func.md

 we can more easily read and understand what is happening in the `for` loop.
 Even better, if at some later date we want to use either of those pieces of code again, we can do so in a single line.

+One thing worth quickly mentioning is that you might want a convenient way to save these plots, for instance to embed in a report or a paper.
+For that, you can use the savefig function.
+There are a few file extensions you can use, which may be better for your use, e.g., PNG, PDF, ...
+You should put this right before where plt.show() goes.
+And in the future, if you want to make the plots without looking at them right away, you can just delete plt.show() and look at the files later.

 ## Testing and Documenting